 The partner visa in Czech Republic is a type of immigration document that can be obtained by persons who are citizens of countries outside the European Union (EU) who are in a relationship with a EU citizen.
 The document provides numerous rights to its holder, such as the right of moving to Czech Republic for the purpose of working, living here or obtaining a Czech long term residence permit.

 It must be noted that a great advantage of this immigration document is that the persons who have a relationship do not have to be married in order to receive the partner visa.
 It is sufficient just to have a relationship and the document can also be issued to same-sex couples.
 Our immigration lawyer in Czech Republic can offer in-depth legal advice on the steps that must be taken in order to apply for this document.
-The partner visa in Czech Republic can also be obtained by family members of EU citizens, who will be allowed to relocate here on a short term basis or by obtaining a Czech long term residence permit.
+The partner visa in Czech Republic can also be obtained by family members of EU citizens, who will be allowed to relocate here on a short term basis or by obtaining a Czech residence permit for long term puporses.

 What are the advantages of the partner visa in Czech Republic?